Can Yoga Help With My Pain?

 November 8, 2018

 Yoga is a type of exercise for both mind and body that combines breath control, meditation, and movements to stretch and strengthen muscles.
-People have been doing yoga for thousands of years, seeing the many benefits of a practice that places great emphasis on mental fitness as well as physical fitness.
+People have been doing yoga for thousands of years, People practicing yoga seeing the many benefits of a practice that places great emphasis on mental fitness as well as physical fitness.

 It’s this combination of mental and physical restoration that can be very helpful to those who suffer from chronic pain.
 While surgery, pain medication, physical therapy, and other treatments may play a big part in your pain management, restorative yoga can be an added option to help control chronic pain.